rbogdanoff/chef-bigtop/README.md

 The Future
 ==========

-* get this to work with bigtop 0.6.0
 * add testing
 * test all bigtop component installations
-* create recipe for bigtop build VM
+* create recipe for a 'bigtop development' VM - used if you want to do dev on bigtop itself
 * create recipe for a cluster
 * add support for other platforms (debian)
 * add support for AWS provider (vagrant stuff)